 Gravel bikes are a type of bicycle designed for off-road cycling on unpaved surfaces, such as dirt roads, fire roads, gravel paths, and single-track trails.
-Riding on this type of terrain with a gravel specific bike is generally known as gravel riding or gravel biking.
+While some people choose to covert their road bike to gravel bike, which works for many, other riders prefer getting a frame that is dsigned for nothing but gravel riding or gravel biking.
 Gravel bikes are designed to tackle roads and terrain that is a bit too rough for a road bike but not so rough or technical that it would require a full suspension mountain bike.
 Gravel bikes come in many different flavors but most commonly they feature drop bar handlebars like you would find on a road bike and wide tires like you would find on a mountain bike.
-Gravel bikes are versatile and can be both fast on the road and very capable in rough terrain.
+These bikes are versatile and can be both fast on the road and very capable in rough terrain.

 Gravel Bike Geometry

 Gravel bike geometry and feature set falls somewhere in between that of a traditional road bike and mountain bike.
 Some gravel bikes are quite similar to road bikes but with extra clearance for wider tires - these would fall into the gravel race or the aero gravel bike category.
 And on the other end of the spectrum there are gravel bikes with frames that are very close to those of hardtail mountain bikes.
 These bikes often feature drop bars and are sometimes called drop bar mountain bikes.
 Most gravel bikes are somewhere in the middle with properties that make them similar to a road bike like drop bars and also similar to a mountain bike like sloping top tubes and clearance for wide tires.